TCGV/blog/_posts/2020-07-05-a-framework-for-investigating-bugs.md

 Conclusion
 ============

-Wrapping up, the framework proposed in this article tries to capture an effective mental model for investigating a problem's root cause.
+Wrapping up, the framework proposed in this article tries to capture a functional mental model for investigating a problem's root cause.
 Key characteristics seem to differentiate senior developers from junior developers in regard to their speed in determining the root cause of bugs, namely:

+* Extensive knowledge of the product and technology stack
+* The ability to produce highly likely hypotheses
+* Critical thinking mindset for seeking and evaluating evidence
 * Meticulousness upon which each step is carried out
-* The ability to propose highly likely hypotheses
-* Extensive knowledge of the product and technology stack
-* Skeptical, critical thinking mindset

 One can improve himself in these matters up to a point by simply becoming aware of their role and importance.
 Proper guidance can take a developer even further.
-Nevertheless, only practice will eventually lead to proficiency.
+However, only years of practice solving a generous amount of bugs will eventually lead to proficiency.

 ---